openai/miniF2F/README.md

 on formal mathematics.

 There is no obligation tied with the use and reporting of a result based on miniF2F.
-But if you're using it and discovering new proofs (manually or automatically) please contributed them back to the benchmark.
+But if you're using it and discovering new proofs (manually or automatically) please contribute them back to the benchmark.

 All contributions, such as new statements for later versions, addition of missing statements for